Step 4.4 — Invoice Generation in QBO (Interim Workflow)

 • Batch invoicing scheduling per Shipper not configured.

-• Per-Shipper remit-to behavior in EZ-Loader (Factor flag behavior) not tested — unknown whether template auto-switches correctly.
+• Per-Shipper remit-to behavior in MVMNT (Factor flag behavior) not tested — unknown whether template auto-switches correctly for Path B.

 🚧 Gap